tabithalcostello/CreateVPN/README.md

 <img src="https://i.imgur.com/GkDDpGe.png" height="80%" width="80%" alt="RemoteDesktop" /></a>
 </p>
 <p>
 Copy or Write down the VM's Private IP address.
+In this case, 20.123.35.28.
 Access Microsoft Remote Desktop, add a PC, and add the VM's IP address to it.
 Connect using your user name and password.
 </p>
 <br />